shivannis/xandr-docs-public/xandr-docs/articles/invest/click-track-test.md

 description: This article explains about the click track test which is run to check whether a creative's tag is properly set up to measure clicks for reporting purposes.
 ---

-# Microsoft Invest - click track test
+# Microsoft Invest - Click track test

 ## Overview